adam-ocheri/ML_Ops_101/ML_101/02-Regression/Regression.md

 SSR = Σ(y - ŷ)^2     # Sum Squared Residuals
 ```

-The "best" residuals are obtained when the sum of the squares of the residuals is minimized. for example:
+The "best" residuals are obtained when the sum of the squares of the residuals is minimized.
+We basically measure the error outcome of each line, and minimize them to get back the line with the smallest error possible. for example:

 ```r
 SSR = MIN(Σ(y0 - ŷ0)^2, Σ(y1 - ŷ1)^2, Σ(y2 - ŷ3)^2, ...)